ForwardStar/gfe_driver/README.md

 #### Compile

 Once configured, run `make clean && make -j`.
+Due to name collision, you cannot run `make -j` directly.
+Instead, run `make clean` every time before you compile.
 There is no `install` target, the final artifact is the executable `gfe_driver`.

 ### Datasets